milliedavidson/StudyNotes/Git-and-GitHub-notes/Git-and-GitHub-notes.md

 ## **Branching**

+Timelines that contain your changes.
+Default branch is MAIN (still called Master sometimes).

 Don’t do everything on main!!
-Make **feature/topic branches** to isolate changes.
+Make **feature/topic/develop/sprint branches** to isolate changes.
 Integrate them into main branch only once stabilised.
 Branches are just labels/pointers.

 <span style="color:#54DBB1">git branch -a</span> - lists local and remote branches.
 There will be an asterisk by current active branch